Important Safety InformationPrescribing Information

 d The term chills includes other similar adverse events including rigors and tremors

 Each dose was delivered via intravenous (IV) infusion by a healthcare professional.
 Hypersensitivity reactions including infusion-associated events have been reported during and post-infusion with EBANGA™.
 Approximately 99% of subjects who received EBANGA™ in the PALM trial were able to complete their dose within one hour.
 Two subjects who received EBANGA™ (1%) did not receive their complete infusion.
 In eight subjects (5%) the EBANGA™ infusion rate was decreased due to an adverse event.
 The adverse event profile in adult and pediatric subjects treated with EBANGA™ was similar.
-The evaluation of adverse events in subjects who received EBANGA™ may have been confounded by signs and symptoms of the underlying Zaire ebolavirus infection.
+The evaluation of adverse events in subjects who received EBANGA™ may have been confounded by signs and symptoms of the underlying Orthoebolavirus zairense infection.

 ULN = upper limit of normal